Is there VAT on train tickets in the UK? Don’t get derailed by hidden costs

 Is there VAT on flights?

-Public flights in the UK are VAT-free, so you don't have to pay or charge VAT on a flight ticket, but they’re not complete tax exemptions.
-You are subject to Air Passenger Duty (APD) that airlines include in the ticket pricing.
+Public flights in the UK are VAT-free, so you don't have to pay or charge VAT on a flight ticket.
+However, they’re not complete tax exemptions: you're still subject to Air Passenger Duty (APD) that airlines include in the ticket pricing.

 The amount of APD taxation depends on how far you're flying and the class you choose.
 Domestic flights are taxed for both the outbound and return trips, while international flights are only taxed on the outbound leg from the UK.
 Unlike VAT, you can't reclaim APD, except when you book a flight but end up not using it.
 In that case, you can reclaim the APD from the airline by filling out a form.